-Missouri law specifies that if you are driving a vehicle, you have given consent to submit to a chemical test for the purpose of determining the amount of alcohol in your blood (577.020 RSMo.).
+Missouri law specifies that if you are driving a vehicle, you have given consent to submit to a chemical test to determine the amount of alcohol in your blood (577.020 RSMo.).
 Refusal to take a test could result in your license being immediately revoked (577.041 RSMo.).